Saint-Germain-en-Laye: History

 Saint-Germain-en-Laye was founded in 1020 when King Robert the Pious (ruled 996–1031) founded a convent on the site of the present Church of Saint-Germain.

 The Hôtel de Ville is a former private house dating from the second half of the 16th century.

 In 1688, James II of England exiled himself to the city after being deposed from the throne in what has become known as the Glorious Revolution.
 He spent the remainder of his days there, and died on 16 September 1701.

 Prior to the French Revolution in 1789, it had been a royal town and the Château de Saint-Germain the residence of numerous French monarchs.
 The old château was constructed in 1348 by King Charles V on the foundations of an old castle (château-fort) dating from 1238 in the time of Saint Louis.
 Francis I was responsible for its subsequent restoration.
 In 1862, Napoleon III set up the Musée des Antiquités Nationales in the erstwhile royal château.
 This museum has exhibits ranging from Paleolithic to Celtic times.
 The "Dame de Brassempouy" sculpted on a mammoth's ivory tusk around 23,000 years ago is the most famous exhibit in the museum.

 Kings Henry IV and Louis XIII left their mark on the town.
-Louis XIV was born in the château (the city's coat of arms consequently shows a cradle and the date of his birth), and established Saint-Germain-en-Laye as his principal residence from 1661 to 1681.
+Louis XIV was born in the château, and established Saint-Germain-en-Laye as his principal residence from 1661 to 1681.
+The city's coat of arms consequently shows a cradle and the date of his birth.
 Louis XIV turned over the château to James VII & II of Scotland and England after his exile from Britain after the Glorious Revolution in 1688.
 James lived in the Château for 13 years, and his daughter Louisa Maria Stuart was born in exile here in 1692.
 James II is buried in the parish church.

 Saint-Germain-en-Laye is famous for its 2.4 km long stone terrace built by André Le Nôtre from 1669 to 1673.
 The terrace provides a view over the valley of the Seine and, in the distance, Paris.
 During the French Revolution, the name was changed along with many other places whose names held connotations of religion or royalty.
 Temporarily, Saint-Germain-en-Laye became Montagne-du-Bon-Air.
 During his reign, Napoleon established his cavalry officers training school in the Château-Vieux.